Listed alphabetically; all attractions are free unless otherwise noted

 10 am – 8 pm, Nationwide Donahey Ag & Hort Building

 This highly interactive exhibit is packed with agricultural education activities the whole family can enjoy.
-Young children will enjoy driving pedal farm tractors, planting corn in a tractor simulator, harvesting wheat in a combine simulator and families can record their State Fair memories with a free photograph before leaving the exhibit.
+Young children will enjoy driving pedal farm tractors, planting corn in a tractor simulator, harvesting wheat in a combine simulator, shopping in an interactive grocery store and families, can record their State Fair memories with a free photograph before leaving the exhibit.

 OSU Phun with Physics